JaLalSaa/css15x15-challenge/README.md

 ## 💡 Tips for Future Me (and You!)

-- Try opening each `index.html` locally to view the result.
+- Open each `index.html` locally to view the result in the browser.
-- Add live previews with GitHub Pages or CodePen links later.
+- You can add live previews later using GitHub Pages or CodePen.
-- You can fork this repo and do your own version of the challenge.
+- Fork this repo to do your own version of the challenge.

 ---